 Admission to the course is by permission of the instructor.
-Prospective students should email Alonzo Emery (email@example.com) their CV along with a note (one page maximum) outlining their interest in the course and any relevant experience.
+Prospective students should email Alonzo Emery (email@example.com new email) their CV along with a note (one page maximum) outlining their interest in the course and any relevant experience.

 HLS 2132: International Trade Law

 This course focuses on the law governing international trade as established by the World Trade Organization.
 It engages in an in-depth analysis of WTO rules and case law.
 The class will examine the strengths and weaknesses of the existing regime and discuss the difficulties in reforming the system.
 Besides focusing on the basic principles governing trade in goods and services, the course will also examine specialized areas such as technical standards, agriculture, food safety, subsidies, trade remedy measures, and intellectual property.
 In addition, the course will focus on the geopolitcal tensions between major trading powers, particularly with respect to the US, EU, and the emerging powers (China, India, Brazil).
 Finally, depending on political developments, the course will engage with new trade rules as shaped in mega-regional agreements such as the Trans-Pacific Partnership.